ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### DEM Errors
 A DEM is used to remove topographic phase impacts, but if there are inaccuracies in the DEM, residual impacts of those errors can remain in the interferogram.

-### Decorrelation Noise

 ### Orbit Uncertainties
 This is generally not an issue for Sentinel-1 data, as the orbits are very precise and generally reliable.
-It was cause for greater concern in older datasets.
+On Demand InSAR products are only processed once restituted or precise orbits are available.
+Orbit uncertainties were more problematic in datasets from older missions.

 ## Data Sources